Last Updated on May 7, 2022 by Scott Charleboix

 It’s not uncommon to pull up Pinterest and look at the Updates in Pinterest and see my pin that I lovingly call Lassoing the moon (pin at the bottom) where it’s been saved by a significant number of people (1,966 in this particular instance).

-I highly recommend that if you want to grow your blog’s traffic to partake in the upcoming Blogtober Challenge for 2021.
+I highly recommend that if you want to learn how to grow your blog and increase it’s traffic to partake in the upcoming Blogtober Challenge for 2021.
 One of the reasons that I like the Blogtober challenge is to get out of your niche and explore the other possibilities of how much fun blogging can be in writing your posts.

 To this date it’s not uncommon to see three or four posts per day that were written a year ago and were some part of the Blogtober 2020 challenge.